tomkaith13/openfga-authz-engine/Readme.md

 ![image](dashboard.png)

 ## TODO
-- Add the Impersonator tuple (with CEL condition)programmatically
+- ~~Add the Impersonator tuple (with CEL condition)programmatically~~ Done
-- Expose a Postman collection to do so.
+- ~~Expose a Postman collection to do so.~~ Done
+- Create a POST to accept tuples to create
+- Create a POST /check that accepts json to check if an impersonation is valid and has the correct permissions to perform a CRUD.